rush86999/atomic/README.md

 Atom is a powerful and flexible open-source AI assistant designed to streamline your workflow, intelligently manage your schedule, automate research, and organize your information.
 Take control of your productivity with an assistant that you can host yourself, ensuring privacy and customization.

 ## Why Choose Atom?
-*   **Empower Your Productivity:** Let Atom handle the tedious tasks of scheduling, note-taking, and information gathering so you can focus on what matters most.
+*   **Empower Your Productivity:** Let Atom handle schedules, finances, notes, and communications so you can focus on what matters.
-*   **Open Source & Transparent:** Built with transparency in mind, Atom's open-source nature means you have full visibility into its operations.
-No black boxes.
+*   **Open Source & Transparent:** Full visibility into operations - no black boxes.
-*   **Self-Hosted for Privacy & Control:** Host Atom on your own infrastructure for maximum privacy and control over your data and how the assistant operates.
+*   **Self-Hosted Privacy & Control**: Host on your infrastructure for maximum privacy.
+*   **Finance, Money & Budgeting**: Complete finance suite with wake word "Atom" allows natural language queries - net worth, budgets, spending analysis, goals, investments, and transaction search across all accounts in real-time.
+*   **Communication & CRM**: Voice-enabled customer relationship management across emails, Slack, Teams, and social media.
+*   **Voice-First Interface**: "Atom show my net worth" or "Atom schedule a meeting" - works after wake word detection.
-*   **Highly Customizable:** Adapt Atom to your specific needs.
-Its modular design and open codebase allow for extensive customization and integration possibilities.
+*   **Highly Customizable:** Extensible design for your specific needs.
-*   **Intelligent Automation:** Leverage AI for smart scheduling that considers your preferences, automated event templating, and efficient research capabilities.
-*   **Seamless Integrations:** Connect Atom with your favorite tools like Google Calendar, Notion, Slack, Zoom, and more to create a unified productivity hub.
+*   **Seamless Integrations:** Connected finance (banks, investments), communication tools, calendars and research capabilities.

 ## Table of Contents
 - [Why Choose Atom?](#why-choose-atom)